dnelson86/arepo/documentation/source/simtypes.md

 Simulation examples
 **************************

-AREPO is a multi-purpose code that supports a number of different types of simulations.
+Arepo is a multi-purpose code that supports a number of different types of simulations.
 Here, we present some examples that in our opinion are particularly relevant.
 This list is by no means complete, and highly biased to the fields of interest of the authors.
-We encourage users that have other simulation setups to make them (or small test examples) availlable to us, in order to provide a more exhaustive list of examples in future code versions.
+We encourage users that have other simulation setups to make them (or small test examples) available to us, in order to provide a more exhaustive list of examples in future code versions.